3-Year Accreditation Awarded in 2021!

 Our three-year accreditation certificate through CARF Can be downloaded HERE

-CARF has awarded AiMHi a 3–year accreditation for its Employment Planning Services, Organizational Employment Services, Community Employment Services, Host Family/ Shared Living Services, Respite Services, Community Housing Services, Supported Living Services, Community Integration, Community Youth Development Services, Early Childhood Development Services and Intensive Family Based Services, Respite Services (Child & Youth), Supported Living Services.
+CARF has awarded AiMHi another 3–year accreditation for its Employment Planning Services, Community Employment Services, Community Housing and Shelters, Community Housing Service, Community Integration Services, Community Youth Development, Early Childhood Development, Host Family Service, Intensive Family Based Services, Respite Services (Child & Youth), Supported Living Services.